Darren Soto: 2016

-Soto won the Democratic nomination to succeed Representative Alan Grayson, who stepped down to run in the primary for U.S. Senate in Florida's 9th congressional district.
+In 2016, Soto won the Democratic nomination to succeed Representative Alan Grayson, who stepped down to run for U.S. Senate, in Florida's 9th congressional district.
 Soto earned 36% of the vote in a four-way primary election.
 The district is Democratic-leaning and contains all of Osceola County and parts of Orange and Polk counties.
 Soto represented the majority of this district while serving in the Florida House of Representatives and the Florida Senate.
 The Orlando Sentinel endorsed him in his primary race, calling him an "effective lawmaker".
 In the general election, Soto defeated Republican nominee Wayne Liebnitzky, 57%–43%.

 2018

-On August 28, Soto won the Democratic primary with 66% of the vote, defeating a challenge from Grayson.
-Soto received endorsements from multiple Democratic organizations, such as the National Organization for Women, Pride Fund to End Gun Violence, Giffords PAC, Democratic Environmental Caucus of Florida, National Committee to Preserve Social Security & Medicare, Equality PAC, League of Conservation Voters, Human Rights Campaign, Florida AFL-CIO, Florida Young Democrats, Orlando Professional Fire Fighters International Association of Fire Fighters Local 1365, Central Florida Police Benevolent Association, Florida LGBTA Democratic Caucus, eMgage PAC, Congressional Progressive Caucus PAC, and Planned Parenthood.
-Soto also had the backing of Vice President Joe Biden, U.S. Representatives John Lewis and Linda Sánchez, Florida State Senator Vic Torres, and every Florida Democratic member of Congress.
+On August 28, 2018, Soto won the Democratic primary with 66% of the vote, defeating a challenge from Grayson.

 On November 6, Soto won the general election, defeating Republican nominee Wayne Liebnitzky with 58% of the vote.

 2020

 Soto ran for a third term and was virtually unopposed in the Democratic primary, with only one challenger, who dropped out in October 2019.
 In the November 3 general election, he defeated Republican nominee Bill Olson with just over 56% of the vote.